Dale Hall Community Primary School

 Hi everyone,

-I am in my second year as the PE leader, having been a classroom based teacher for 5 years.
+I am in my third year as the PE leader, having been a classroom based teacher for 5 years.
 My role consists of providing and ensuring the children receive exciting high quality physical education lessons, facilitating sporting fixtures, and organising tournaments across all key stages.
 As well as this, I am also the Health and Activities Leader and therefore will be providing an array of lunchtime and after school clubs for the children to enjoy, organising sporting trips and also equipping the children with the knowledge they need in order to live a healthy balanced lifestyle.

 PE at home...